thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 It's basically a big fold over our type scheme.
 We have a function for each kind of thing we encounter (`Evidence`, `Row`, and `Type`) that takes in an instance and returns a new instance but with all the variables replaced by unification variables.
 Once we've folded everything we return the list of constraints and type we created.

+After we instantiate our type scheme into a type, we're done.
+We return the instantiated constraints and types as the `InferOut` for our item.
+That polishes off everything we needed to support items.
+We added support for checking against user annotations, dealt with the consequences of that, added support for in scope items to `TypeInference`, and finally inferred calls to items with our new `Item`.
+A modest extension to our type inference engine but an important one.